- Content

 Advantages of tax residency in Cyprus

-Cyprus offers a number of advantages for individuals who become its tax residents.
-Firstly, it has a taxation system based on low rates on corporate taxes and dividends.
+Cyprus offers a number of advantages for individuals who become tax residents.
+First, it has a tax system based on low corporate tax rates and dividends.

-The peculiarities of taxation in Cyprus are as follows:
+The features of taxation in Cyprus are as follows:

-Personal income tax: The tax rate on income is 17%.
-However, tax residents of Cyprus can take advantage of exemptions and exemptions on dividends, interest and gains from the sale of real estate.
+Personal income tax: The income tax rate is 17%.
+However, tax residents of Cyprus can take advantage of tax breaks and exemptions on dividends, interest, and income from the sale of real estate.

-- No inheritance tax: Cyprus does not levy inheritance tax, making it attractive to individuals wishing to pass on their property by inheritance.
+- No inheritance tax: Cyprus does not levy inheritance tax, making it attractive to individuals who wish to pass on their assets to their heirs.

-- Tax incentives for new residents: There are a number of tax incentives available as part of a program to attract foreign investors, including a reduced tax rate on income from dividends received from foreign companies.
+- Tax incentives for new residents: As part of a program to attract foreign investors, there are a number of tax incentives, including a reduced tax rate on income from dividends received from foreign companies.

 Termination of tax residency in other countries

-In order to change your tax residency, you must not only meet the Cyprus requirements, but also document the termination of your tax residency status in another country.
+To change tax residency, it is necessary not only to meet the requirements of Cyprus, but also to provide documentary evidence of the termination of tax residency status in another country.

 1. United Kingdom

-In the UK the system of tax residency is regulated by the Income Tax Act.
-The UK uses several criteria to determine tax residency, including the number of days of residence, as well as more complex tests such as connection to home, family and work responsibilities.
+In the United Kingdom, the tax residency system is regulated by the Income Tax Act.
+The United Kingdom uses several criteria to determine tax residency, including the number of days spent in the country, as well as more complex tests such as ties to home, family, and work obligations.

 2. Germany

 In Germany, tax residency is regulated by the German Tax Code (Abgabenordnung).
-In order to cease to be a tax resident in Germany, it is necessary to provide proof of leaving the country, including documents confirming that the person no longer has a permanent residence, as well as certificates of absence from the country for a year.
+In order to cease being a tax resident of Germany, it is necessary to provide evidence of departure from the country, including documents confirming that the person no longer has a permanent place of residence, as well as certificates confirming their absence from the country for a year.

-Changing tax residency is a complex process that requires careful attention to compliance with the rules and legal requirements both in the country where tax residency is terminated and in the country where it is acquired.
+Changing tax residency is a complex process that requires careful attention to compliance with the rules and requirements of the legislation in both the country where tax residency is terminated and the country where it is acquired.